 Harp Limerick by Edward Lear There was once a corpulent carp Who wanted to play on a harp, But to his chagrin, So short was his fin, He couldn't reach up to C sharp.

 Hereʼs a venue some of you might not have considered!

 Our Membership Form has gone digital!
 Click HERE to fill it out on-line.
-Just be sure not to forget to visit the Join Us page afterwards to use paypal to pay your dues!

 Image from Alice Giles' Website

 Alice Giles, world-class Australian harpist on a World Tour, will present a master class on Saturday, October 18 at the University of Puget Sound and a concert on October 19, 8:00 at Pacific Lutheran University.
 Alice performed at the opening concert in Sydney, and was one of the concerto harpists at the final concert in Tacoma.